 Culture & Travel26 July 2021

-Ideally located in the heart of Vieux-Lyon, the museum is housed in the famous 16th-century Maison des Avocats building, classified as a World Heritage Site by UNESCO.
-You can visit the museum by bus and metro line and it is open daily from 10:00 a.m. to 6:00 p.m.
-The museum, which should be on the list of places to visit in Lyon, offers two branches of art to art lovers in one museum.
+The museum, which has an ideal location in the heart of Vieux-Lyon; It is located in the famous "Maison des Avocats" building from the 16th century, which was included in the World Heritage List by UNESCO.
+The museum, which you can easily reach by bus and metro lines, is open every day from 10:00 to 18:00.
+This magnificent museum, which should be on the list of places to visit on your trip to Lyon, offers art lovers two branches of art in one museum.